| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 light |

-alternate approaches to a stratified analysis for obtaining survey indices.
+alternate stratified analysis approaches for generating survey indices.

 sim |